rjkretschmar3/FabSec/README.md

 to access the network through the `Gateway` API.
 The `Gateway` is controlled through a file known as the Connection Profile.
 This is merely a YAML file containing the topography of the network as set up by the operator.
 With a mode known as Discovery, a lot of how the Gateway will find nodes in the network is dynamic.
 However, the Anchor Peers are the main engine for that, and they are statically defined in the Connection Profile.
-We use our new created `app-user` indentity to indentify ourselves to the Gateway, and then select the Channel we want to connect to via the `getNetwork()` function, and then down to the Smart Contract (aka the Chaincode) we want to invoke functions from via the `getContract()` function.
+We use our new created `app-user` identity to identify ourselves to the Gateway, and then select the Channel we want to connect to via the `getNetwork()` function, and then down to the Smart Contract (aka the Chaincode) we want to invoke functions from via the `getContract()` function.
 Finally, we'll commit the new log changes to the Blockchain through the
 `submitTranaction()` API function invoking our Chaincode function of `addMessage`.
 And that's pretty much how this module works.